 Ages five and up would probably enjoy this book.
 Parents might want to read it with their kids seven and under, because some of the words are a little long, but otherwise it works for almost everyone.

-Warning: Some of Bambi’s close friends do die, so if you have a child who doesn’t handle that stuff very well, you might want to choose something else for them.
+Warning: Some of Bambi’s close friends do die, so if you have a child who doesn’t handle those kinds of things very well, you might want to choose something else for them.